Parkinson's disease (PD) is a progressive movement disorder. PD is characterized by:

 - Urine tests

-Imaging tests take pictures of internal bodily structures.
+Imaging tests evaluate internal bodily structures.
 This can be done with:

 Currently, there are no treatments to cure PD.
 There are also no proven treatments to slow or stop its progression.
 Some medications may help to improve symptoms.
 Over time, the side effects of the medication may become troublesome.
 The medications may also lose their effectiveness.

 Medications that may be used to treat PD include:

 - Monoamine oxidase inhibitors